 Having one leg longer than the other is relatively common.
-The condition is known as leg length discrepancy.
+If a person’s right leg is longer than the left, or vice versa, the condition is known as leg length discrepancy.

 Some research indicates that 40–70% of people have some form of leg length discrepancy (LLD).